simonsso/stupid-file-serv/README.md

     * Debugger is active!
     * Debugger PIN: 196-948-859

-In this case the webinterface is running on http://localhost:8000 and can be accessed with a browser.
+In this case the web interface is running on http://localhost:8000 and can be accessed with a browser.

 # Command line tools